nate-browne/innermachinations/_posts/2019-08-19-Learning-PL.md

 This basically means that the interpreter doesn't typecheck and tries hard to make your expression work, and it throws a `TypeError` if what you give it *truly* doesn't make sense.
 This is accomplished via a mechanism that I don't really feel like explaining, so you can [read about it here](https://www.quora.com/What-is-Pythons-type-system) if you wanna know.
 It basically boils down to everything being an object in Python.
-The reason this is nice is that you know *exactly* how everything will work ahead of time.
+The reason this property is nice is because you know *exactly* how everything will work ahead of time.
 No more "wait what does this function return?" since you know exactly what type to expect back from it.
 <br><br>
 *Strongly typed* means that you don't get any type coercion.
 Languages like JavaScript (weakly typed) allow you to do stuff like this: